 The Canadian government announced CEWS program in April 2020 which provides a wage subsidy on eligible remuneration to eligible employers based on certain criteria.
-The Company determined that it qualified for this subsidy and accordingly applied for and received \$2,286,429 and \$1,058,457 during the year ended December 31, 2021 and 2020, respectively.
-The subsidy is recorded as government grant income on the consolidated statements of comprehensive loss for the respective years.
+The Company Determined that it qualified for this subsidy and accordingly applied for and received \$1,012,814 (2021 - \$2,286,429) during the year ended December 31, 2022 as government grant income on the consolidated statements of loss and comprehensive loss.

-36. SEGMENT REPORTING
+31. SEGMENT REPORTING

 The Company has one operating segment, being the provider of ridesharing, food-delivery and contract-tracing solutions, and operates in two geographic areas, being the United States and Canada.
-The Company's revenue and long-lived assets by geographic area for the year ended and as at December 31, 2021 are set out below:
+The Company's revenue and long-lived assets by geographic area for the year ended and as at December 31, 2022 are set out below: